damien-abos/logstash-output-kinesis/CONTRIBUTING.md

 ### Updating KPL

-Change the dependency version in `build.gradle`, and then run `gradle copylibs`.
+Change the dependency version in `build.gradle`, and then run `gradle build && gradle copylibs`.
 Make sure to check in all the updated JARs!